thosgood/this-weeks-finds/markdown/151-200/week182.md

 talking to each other, and has all sorts of marvelous spinoffs and generalizations.

-Some people call this stuff \"Hodge theory\".
-But Hodge theory goes further when M has more structure - most notably, when it\'s a Kaehler manifold!
+Some people call this stuff "Hodge theory".
+But Hodge theory goes further when M has more structure - most notably, when it's a Kaehler manifold!

 A Kaehler manifold is to the complex plane as a Riemannian manifold is to the real line.
-More precisely, it\'s is a manifold whose tangent spaces have been made into *complex* vector spaces and equipped with a *complex* inner product.
+More precisely, it's is a manifold whose tangent spaces have been made into *complex* vector spaces and equipped with a *complex* inner product.
 Of course the real part of the inner product makes it into a Riemannian manifold.
 That lets us parallel transport